-Every man, but particularly the man who is conscious of the pressure of business life, will find it a life-saver to build a schedule of privacy and stick to it at all costs.
+Everyone, but particularly the person who is conscious of the pressure of business life, will find it a life-saver to build a schedule of privacy and stick to it at all costs.
 It may appear eccentric to more boisterous friends, but it will become, in a short time, a badge of wisdom and distinction.
 In addition, you will find that this is something you have always wanted to do.

-Whatever way of betterment is adopted, the man who awakens to the senselessness of going round and round will leap off the conveyor belt every once in a while and walk slowly while it whizzes past him.
+Whatever way of betterment is adopted, the person who awakens to the senselessness of going round and round will leap off the conveyor belt every once in a while and walk slowly while it whizzes past.

 The death toll among business executives is unwarranted.
-More persons die every year of heart and arterial diseases than of any other.
-Death rates among policyholders reported in the Metropolitan Life Insurance Company Statistical Bulletin show that of 669 deaths per 100,000 from all causes up to the end of June this year, 322 were from heart and arterial diseases.
+More people die every year of heart and arterial diseases than of any other.
+Death rates among policyholders reported in the Metropolitan Life Insurance Company Statistical Bulletin show that of 669 deaths per 100,000 from all causes in six months of one year, 322 were from heart and arterial diseases.

-A business man showed us recently a list of deaths, early retirements, and extended leaves of members of his staff.
-More than 70 per cent of them were victims of heart diseases - - - and there is no doubt that most common among the causes would be over-strain.
+A business man showed us a list of deaths, early retirements, and extended leaves of absence of members of his staff.
+More than 70 per cent of them were victims of heart diseases... and there is no doubt that most common among the causes would be over-strain.

 Too many business men have been tricked into believing that they are obliged always to work harder and longer than their subordinates, to push harder than their competitors.
 Their typical day may be described as a mixture of chaos and struggle.
-We have been too long resigned to the idea that somehow this is inevitable, a preordained purgatory for business leaders.
+We have been too long resigned to the idea that somehow this is inevitable, a pre-ordained purgatory for business leaders.